Mikeal02/github-roast-master/README.md

 npm start
 ```

-🎮 Usage
+## 🎮 Usage

-Enter a valid GitHub username in the search bar.
+1.Enter a valid GitHub username in the search bar.

-Click “Roast Me”.
+2.Click “Roast Me”.

-Wait for the AI to analyze the profile.
+3.Wait for the AI to analyze the profile.

-Read your roast and share it with friends!
+4.Read your roast and share it with friends!
+---

-🤝 Contributing
+## 🤝 Contributing

 Contributions are welcome!

 1.Fork the repository

-2. Create your feature branch:
+2.Create your feature branch:
 ```bash
 git checkout -b feature/AmazingFeature
 ```

-3. Commit your changes:
+3.Commit your changes:
 ```bash
 git commit -m "Add some AmazingFeature"
 ```

-4. Push to the branch:
+4.Push to the branch:
 ```bash
 git push origin feature/AmazingFeature
 ```

 5. Open a Pull Request
+---

-📄 License
+## 📄 License

 MIT License — see LICENSE for details.